the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 int main()
 {
 	Myclass m;					// no-args ctor will be called std::cout << "&m = " << &m << "\n";		// address of m
 	m = 35;						// Firstly, a temporary object will be created by Myclass(int x) ctor.
-											// Then copy assignment operator will be called for copying from temporary object to m.
-Compare the address of objects copied from and copied to, on the output
+Then copy assignment operator will be called for copying from temporary object to m
-}											// dtor of m will be called
+}							// Compare the address of objects copied from and copied to, on the output. dtor of m will be called
 ```

 Possible Output